Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How to become a money transmitter in Connecticut

-In order to legally operate as a money transmitter in Connecticut, professionals must become licensed.
+To legally operate as a money transmitter in Connecticut, professionals must become licensed.
 Materials to be submitted at the time of application include:

 - All applicable licensing fees